jdbridgeman/anthemic-ai/README.md

 - Provide oversight for cultural representation and authenticity
 - Contribute to global music education initiatives

-### Contribution Guidelines

-*Detailed guidelines coming August 1st with public repository*

-**Code of Conduct**: We are committed to creating an inclusive, respectful community that celebrates musical diversity and educational collaboration.

 ## 📜 License & Governance

 **License**: Apache 2.0 (chosen for patent protection and enterprise compatibility)

-**Governance**: Democratic community ownership through Anthemic Foundation (501c3), ensuring:

-- Transparent decision-making processes
-- Community voting on platform direction
-- Protection of educational mission and accessibility
-- Sustainable funding through grants and donations

 ## 🔗 Links & Contact

 - **Website**: [anthemic.ai](https://anthemic.ai)
 - **Founder**: Jesse Bridgeman - [founder@anthemic-ai.com](mailto:founder@anthemic-ai.com)
 - **Community**: Join our mailing list for beta access announcements
-- **Research**: Academic partnerships and collaboration inquiries welcome
+- **Research**: Partnerships and collaboration inquiries welcome

-## 🎶 The Vision

-We believe music creation should be as natural as conversation, as educational as it is creative, and as accessible as it is powerful.
-Anthemic isn't just generating music – we're creating the first AI that learns, teaches, and evolves through conversation while respecting the cultural heritage that makes music meaningful.

-**Join us in revolutionizing how humans create and learn music through AI collaboration.**

----

-*"No MVP without the dream.
-No dream without the MVP."* - Jesse Bridgeman

-**Built with ❤️ by the global Anthemic community**

----

 ### 🚧 Current Status

 This repository represents our commitment to open source development.
-The full codebase will be available August 1st, 2025.
 Until then, follow our progress at [anthemic.ai](https://anthemic.ai) and reach out with any questions or collaboration ideas.

-**We're not just building software – we're building the future of music education and creation.**